ajaycheenath/abs/README.md

 2. Think twice before using frameworks - why ? if you want to use boostrap, you got a dependency on JQuery.
 So both these js files need to load on user brower.
 Think on mobile every byte counts!

 3. Load everything asynchronous if possible! (at least the landing page).
-As I mentioned earlier, users tend to exit from a webpage if the initial page load time is > few second (idelly 2 seconds on low end mobile phones, yea I know 2 secs load time requires a lots of engineering and infrastructure)
+As I mentioned earlier, users tend to exit from a webpage if the initial page load time is > few seconds (ideally 2 seconds on low end mobile phones, yea I know 2 secs load time requires a lots of engineering and infrastructure)

 #### Version 0.5 - Dynamically render content using JavaScript.